mrsarm/reqclient/README.md

 **[Logging](#logging-with-curl-style) options**:

-- `debugRequest` (optional) If it's set to `true`, all requests will logged with `logger` object in a `cURL` style.
+- `debugRequest` (optional) If it's set to `true`, all requests will logged with the `logger` object in a `cURL` style
-- `debugResponse` (optional) If it's set to `true`, all responses will logged with `logger` object.
+- `debugResponse` (optional) If it's set to `true`, all responses will logged with the `logger` object
 - `logger` (optional, by default uses the `console` object) The logger used to log requests, responses and errors

-The options `timeout`, `headers`, `auth` and `encodeQuery` can be overridden when you make a call passing in an object as a last argument:
+The options `timeout`, `headers`, `auth` and `encodeQuery` can be overridden when you make a call passing in an object in the last argument:

 ```js